Your Cart

 8. Seeds

 Like nuts, seeds also contain fiber and protein.
-They’re specially high in the omega-3 fatty acid ALA, an essential fatty acid (like DHA and EPA in fatty fish)
+They’re especially high in the omega-3 fatty acid ALA, an essential fatty acid (like DHA and EPA in fatty fish).

 Flaxseeds, hemp seeds, sunflower seeds, pumpkin seeds and chia seeds are some of the best options.
 They’re all high in fiber and fat but low in carbs.